freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/es6/use-getters-and-setters-to-control-access-to-an-object.md

 console.log(novel.writer);  // newAuthor
 ```

 Notice the syntax used to invoke the getter and setter.
 They do not even look like functions.
-Getters and setters are important because they hide internal implementation details.
-<strong>Note:</strong> It is convention to precede the name of a private variable with an underscore (<code>_</code>).
+Getters and setters are important because they hide internal implementation details. **Note:** It is convention to precede the name of a private variable with an underscore (`_`).
 However, the practice itself does not make a variable private.

 </section>

 ## Instructions

 <section id='instructions'>

-Use the <code>class</code> keyword to create a Thermostat class.
+Use the `class` keyword to create a Thermostat class.
 The constructor accepts a Fahrenheit temperature.

-In the class, create a <code>getter</code> to obtain the temperature in Celsius and a <code>setter</code> to set the temperature in Celsius.
+In the class, create a `getter` to obtain the temperature in Celsius and a `setter` to set the temperature in Celsius.

-Remember that `C = 5/9 * (F - 32)` and `F = C * 9.0 / 5 + 32`, where <code>F</code> is the value of temperature in Fahrenheit, and <code>C</code> is the value of the same temperature in Celsius.
+Remember that `C = 5/9 * (F - 32)` and `F = C * 9.0 / 5 + 32`, where `F` is the value of temperature in Fahrenheit, and `C` is the value of the same temperature in Celsius.

-<strong>Note:</strong> When you implement this, you will track the temperature inside the class in one scale, either Fahrenheit or Celsius.
+**Note:** When you implement this, you will track the temperature inside the class in one scale, either Fahrenheit or Celsius.

 This is the power of a getter and a setter.
 You are creating an API for another user, who can get the correct result regardless of which one you track.